Southern Decadence: Hurricane Gustav

 Due to the approach of Hurricane Gustav in 2008 and a mandatory evacuation notice, some events on Saturday and all official Southern Decadence events after Sunday, August 31 midday were cancelled that year.
 As a result of Sunday's parade being cancelled, the 2008 Southern Decadence Grand Marshals, Paloma (Samson Utley) and Tittie Toulouse (Gary Delaune), returned for 2009.
 However, as was the case with 2005, a small group of French Quarter residents still celebrated the 2008 event anyway with an "unofficial" parade taking place once again in the French Quarter.
 This parade had some two-dozen participants, just like three years earlier.

 With the theme "Hurricane: This Year, They Blow Back", the event once again rebounded as a whole in 2009, attracting near-normal crowds.

 COVID-19 pandemic

-In the year 2020, that year's edition of Southern Decadence was officially cancelled in the wake of the COVID-19 pandemic.
-The following year's edition was also cancelled in 2021 due to continued concerns surrounding the COVID-19 pandemic, plus the effects of Hurricane Ida on South Louisiana.
+2020's edition of Southern Decadence was officially cancelled in the wake of the COVID-19 pandemic.
+The 2021 edition was also cancelled due to continued concerns surrounding the COVID-19 pandemic, plus the effects of Hurricane Ida on South Louisiana.